OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

 Note that the update process is applied on a  _per-project basis_ - you'll need to repeat the updating process for each add-in project in which you want to use v1.1 of Office.js and add-in manifest schema.

-### Update the JavaScript API for Office library files in your project to the newest release
+### Update the Office JavaScript API library files in your project to the newest release
 The following steps will update your Office.js library files to the latest version.
 The steps use Visual Studio 2019, but they are similar for previous versions of Visual Studio.

 1. In Visual Studio 2019, open or create a new  **Office Add-in** project.